 I left in any grammar and spelling mistakes I may have made.
-I’m pretty sure I had trouble keeping the tense consistent at this time.
+I’m pretty sure I had trouble keeping the tense consistent at that time.
 It’s all over the place!

 Speaking of time, I noticed I used some descriptive language for “time” in the assignment.
 I described it as “merciless” and “unyielding,” two ideas that crop up again and again in my old poetry and fiction.
 Huh.
 It’s interesting to look back at these things.
 Maybe I’ll post some of my emo high school ramblings in the future.

 It was a hot day in June.
 The sun glistened in the desert sand stretching out beyond the school to the far off mountains.